 William Hutton established his Birmingham-based silversmiths in 1800.
 Achieving a prevalance in the industry, the firm moved to Sheffield in 1832.
 After William Huttons death, his son took over trading as William Hutton & Son.
 Following Carr Hutton's death, his sons in turn joined the business, changing the name once more to William Hutton & Sons.
 In 1893 the company was acquired by Rupert Favell & Co, and became a limited company - William Hutton & Sons Ltd. The firm continued until its bankruptcy in 1930, when it was absorbed by James Dixons & Sons.
 Spanning 130 years, this silversmithing legacy boasts a wide range of designs and styles in both silver and plated ware.

 Our specialist silver auctions include four Fine & Classic Sales per year.
-For an up-to-date auction valuation of your collection, contact our specialist team.
+For an up-to-date auction valuation of your collection, contact our specialist team at auction@wilson55.com.

 The knowledge and passion of our experienced team enables us to achieve top prices for our vendors.
 For a free, no-obligation valuation complete the form below or click to find out how to sell in our auctions.